viatrix/chainbridge-solidity/README.md

 `make compile`: Compile contracts.

+`make start-hardhat`: Start a hardhat node in a separate terminal for testing.

+`make test-hardhat`: Test using hardhat (after starting a hardhat node in a separate terminal).

 ## Testing with Optimism

 These contracts aim to be compatible with Optimistic Ethereum Virtual Machine (OVM) This may require making some small modifications to some of the @openzeppelin dependencies until full support is added.

-`npm run compile:ovm`: Build contracts using modified OVM Solidity compiler
+`make compile-ovm`: Build contracts using modified OVM Solidity compiler

-To test against a local Optimism rollup follow the instructions [here](https://github.com/ethereum-optimism/optimism-integration) to start a local geth L1 and optimistic geth L2.
+To test against a local Optimism rollup follow the instructions [here](https://github.com/ethereum-optimism/optimism) to start a local geth L1 and optimistic geth L2.

-`npm run test:ovm`
+`make test-ovm`

 # ChainSafe Security Policy